 Black pepper to taste

-1 c. wildbrine Japanese Kimchi, drained and roughly chopped
+1 c. wildbrine Kimchi, drained and roughly chopped

-1. Heat 1 Tablespoon oil in a large skillet or wok at medium high heat.
+1. Heat 1 Tbsp. oil in a large skillet or wok at medium high heat.
 Sauté garlic and onions until onions are soft and translucent.
-Add mushrooms and bean sprouts, and saute 3-4 more minutes.
+Add mushrooms and bean sprouts, and sauté 3-4 more minutes.
 Set aside in separate dish.

 2. Using the same skillet or wok, add remaining oil and fry the rice.
 Crumble the tofu into the pan; add the tamari and a pinch of black pepper.